 Einsteinium Is a fork of Bitcoin’s source code that launched in March 2014.
 It adopts Scypt instead of SHA-256.
 Further, it uses Kimoto Gravity Well to level the mining playing field and check the growth in multipool mining.

 The network has a 50% block reduction and a 60-second block time.
-Its delayed Proof of Work (dPoW) heightens its resistance to a 51% attack through notarization of BTCs hash rate.
+Furthermore, its delayed Proof of Work (dPoW) heightens its resistance to a 51% attack by notarizing the BTCs hash rate.
 As such, the cost of an hour’s attack on the network equates to a similar attack on BTC.

 What are the Advantages and Applications of Scrypt